This article appeared in Knife Magazine in March 2020.

 A “brandishing” law is not present in all states.
-“Disorderly conduct,” a broad-in-scope offense which often uses language such as “causing public inconvenience, annoyance or alarm,” but does not contain a weapon requirement, is an alternative.
-Municipal ordinances frequently contain some brandishing restriction, as well.
+“Disorderly conduct,” a broad-in-scope offense that often uses language such as “causing public inconvenience, annoyance or alarm” but does not contain a weapon requirement, is an alternative.
+Municipal ordinances frequently contain some brandishing restrictions, as well.

 For some examples of brandishing, an obvious source is the motion picture industry, most particularly the “action” genre.
 Almost everything we see in a movie is intended to have some “effect.”
 The problem knife brandishing laws are intended to curb is the possession or display of a knife having some alarming or threatening effect.